A photo of a server rack with many servers.

 db.getCollection('photos').find({ "user.account_name": "christian"})

-Example data storage in the document model using the JSON format.
+An example of data storage in the document model using the JSON format.
 Rather than as tables, data is stored as objects, with nested inner objects.
 Notice how user and camera data is stored redundantly with each photo.
 Data is accessed here by a search over an inner field in the document, within a single collection.

 Unstructured data is simply stored in a file on a disk without any enforced structure and without any efficient access mechanism.
 For example, log files simply store lines of text without identifying keys or enforced structure.
-To find certain values in unstructured data, one typically has to search through all data and look for entries that match specific patterns – there is usually no index that would allow us to find data easily.
+To find certain values in unstructured data, one typically has to search through all data and look for entries that match specific patterns—there is usually no index that would allow us to find data easily.

 02:49:12 127.0.0.1 GET /img13.jpg 200